HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/valuing_bonds.md

 **Yield to Maturity** is the discount rate that sets the PV of the promised payments equal to the current price. (market discount rate)

-Yield to maturity is the rate of return of the bond.
+Yield to maturity is the Rate of Return of the bond.
 Because you are usually paying more than face value, you lose the difference by holding the bond to maturity.
 However, this is offset by the coupon payments.
 The yield to maturity number blends the return from the coupon payments with the declining value of the bond over its remaining life.

 **Par** when bond is traded at price equal to the face value.
 YTM = coupon rate